sabarish000/NewsHunt/README.md

 # NewsHunt

-A web application that renders the latest news feeds.
+A web application that renders the latest news feeds and so that you can read interesting things happening around you and discover more stories.
 This application uses https://newsapi.org/ API services to fetch latest news updates.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.

 ## Development server(to run code locally)